Scantrust

-Scantrust is a Swiss company that provides an Internet of things platform for identifying products on the internet.
+Scantrust is a Swiss company that provides enterprise software for product authentication and supply chain traceability.

 Scantrust offers traceability for various industries, such as luxury goods, food products, industrial machines, water filters, cables, agrochemical products, and fiscal stamps.
 Nathan J. Anderson is the CEO.

 History

 Justin Picard, Nathan J. Anderson, and Paul Landry founded Scantrust at the end of 2013.
 A seed round led by SOSV was raised in 2015, and a series A led by Credit Suisse was raised in 2017.
 In 2016, the company concluded a partnership with Agfa-Gevaert to integrate its technologies into Agfa's security software.
 In 2017, the National Seeds Institute of Argentina released a fiscal stamp printed with Scantrust secure QR Code.
 In 2018, the company entered into a partnership with Hyperledger and began offering services using Hyperledger Sawtooth.
 In 2019, the Dutch Standards organisation NEN announced they would use Scantrust secure QR codes to ensure the authenticity of their certificates.
 The same year, Scantrust entered into a partnership with HP Indigo for labels printed with HP commercial printers.
 In 2020, Scantrust entered into a partnership with SAP to deliver end-to-end traceability.